Get SMART: How to Set Realistic Goals

 When setting your goal, ask yourself if there is anything outside of your realm of influence that could stand in the way.
 For example, if your goal is to have the members of your basketball team be able to do 50 pushups in a minute, you'll need to make sure your team is also committed to the goal.
 Otherwise, you'll have a hard time making it happen.

 Set goals that you are able and willing to work toward.
-While you should always set goals that will challenge you to be better, it’s important to take a realistic approach.
-For example, if you don’t have any experience with long-distance running, perhaps it wouldn’t be wise to set a goal to complete a triathlon.
-That doesn’t mean you won’t complete a triathlon in the future!
+While you should always set goals that will challenge you to be better, it's important to take a realistic approach.
+For example, if you don't have any experience with long-distance running, perhaps it wouldn't be wise to set a goal to complete a triathlon.
+That doesn't mean you won't complete a triathlon in the future!
 Try setting a goal to run a 5K first, and then build up to a more intense competition.
 Get more ideas about how to set realistic goals in this blog post.

 Give yourself a time frame for accomplishing your goal.
 Without a time frame tied to your goal, there isn't a sense of urgency and you'll be less motivated to make it happen.
 For example, if you want to lose 10 pounds, set a realistic date for when that goal could be accomplished.
 “Someday” won't work.